sspringer82/nodeworkshop/README.md

 - `npm i -D @types/express`
 - create your index.ts file and go

+# Database

+- install the driver (e.g. npm i pg)
+- connect to the database (reuse connections if possible)
+  - do not store database passwords in your code!
+- query!

 # Debugging

 - Start your application with `--inspect-brk`: `node --inspect-brk index.js`